Q from James Bond

 The origins of Q can be traced back to Ian Fleming’s novels, where the character was first introduced as the Quartermaster, an essential part of the British Secret Service.
 Fleming, himself a former intelligence officer, drew inspiration from his own experiences and the real-life individuals he encountered while serving in the Naval Intelligence Division during World War II.

 The character Q never appears in any of Ian Fleming’s novels, although he and the Q Branch is mentioned.
-The character Major Boothroyd appears in the sixth novel, Dr. No. The name for this character name was inspired by Geoffrey Boothroyd, a Glaswegian, Bond fan and firearms expert, who wrote Fleming to suggest that Bond should use a Walther PPK instead of the .25 ACP Beretta 418 he had been using in earlier novels.
+The character Major Boothroyd appears in the sixth novel, Dr. No. The name for this character name was inspired by Geoffrey Boothroyd, a Glaswegian, Bond aficionado and firearms expert, who wrote Fleming to suggest that Bond should use a Walther PPK instead of the .25 ACP Beretta 418 he had been using in earlier novels.

 In post Fleming James Bond novels, Q takes on a new character named Ann Reilly.
 Introduced in John Gardner’s first novel, Licence Renewed, Bond quickly dubs her “Q’ute” and the two form a relationship throughout his novels.
 In later novels, Q is reverted back to Majpr Boothroyd.